-This course is a continuation of ENGT 111 Electrical Circuits I. The second semester topics include magnetic theory, inductance, and RL time constants; the theory of alternating current and voltage; inductive and capacitive reactance; phasors; impedance characteristics of series, parallel, and seriesparallel circuits; power in AC circuits; power factor and its correction; series and parallel resonance; filter circuits; transformer characteristics; and the application of DC circuit theorems to the AC circuit.
+This course is a continuation of ENGT 111 Electrical Circuits I. The second semester topics include magnetic theory, inductance, and RL time constants; the theory of alternating current and voltage; inductive and capacitive reactance; phasors; impedance characteristics of series, parallel, and series-parallel circuits; power in AC circuits; power factor and its correction; series and parallel resonance; filter circuits; the AC circuit.
 Three lecture and two laboratory hours per week.
 Prerequisites: ENGT 111 Electrical Circuits I and MATH 012 Intermediate Algebra (formerly MATH 112) or higher; waiver by placement testing results; or permission of instructor.

-ENGT 114 Digital Circuits
+ENGT 114 Digital Circuits 4 Credits